 Permanent life insurance provides protection for your entire life and can build cash value over time.
 Premiums remain level throughout your lifetime and can even be paid up within a specific time period.
 You can enjoy permanent protection for life without a permanent payment.Learn more

-This benefit provides free books for children in 100 percent member families.
-Each year during their birthday month, qualifying children ages 1 to 16 will receive a free, age-appropriate book.
+This benefit provides free books for children when all of the members in their household are also Modern Woodmen members.
+During their birthday month each year, qualifying children ages 1 to 16 will receive a free, age-appropriate book.